Scotland Pushes Back Against UK Welfare Reforms

 Although Scotland administer and control some of their own government policies, welfare is not devolved and they still adhere to central government policies and reform in England.
 A recent report concerning the impact which housing benefit and welfare cuts would have on the Scottish economy, implied that 60,000 households would be detrimentally affected by the reform.

-The report, ‘Housing Benefit Changes – Scottish Impact Assessment’ indicates that the planned reduction in housing benefit would result in 55,000 Scottish households having little choice to either move from their homes to cheaper accommodation or subsidize the deficit of rent by topping it up themselves, which could leave vulnerable members of society living below the breadline.
+The report, Housing Benefit Changes – Scottish Impact Assessment, indicates that the planned reduction in housing benefit would result in 55,000 Scottish households having little choice but to either move from their homes to cheaper accommodation or subsidize the deficit of rent themselves, potentially pushing vulnerable members of society below the breadline.

-Calling the English governments plan, a ‘slash and burn economic policy’, Scotland’s housing minister, Alex Neil said:
+Calling the English government’s plan a “slash and burn economic policy”, Scotland’s housing minister, Alex Neil, said:

-“ The veil has been lifted off the UK government’s reckless and ill thought through policies
+“The veil has been lifted off the UK government’s reckless and ill thought through policies.”

-‘ There needs to be welfare reform but these measures are penalizing the very people we should be protecting”.
+“There needs to be welfare reform but these measures are penalising the very people we should be protecting.”

-Director of Shelter in Scotland, Graeme Brown, said: “These reforms come at a time when more people are facing homelessness.
+“These reforms come at a time when more people are facing homelessness.
 Ministers must ensure the reforms don’t derail Scotland’s progress towards the Scottish Parliament’s commitment to give everyone the right to a home by 2012.”

-This comes at a time when Scotland’s private rented sector are also experiencing the same surge of tenant-demand as their English counterparts.
-Research by property services ‘Citylets’ reveals that rents have increased by a further 2.2% in Q4 2010 compared to the same quarter in 2009.
-The largest rise was noted in Stirling, where over the course of 2010, rents increased a whopping 15% raising rental value on the average 2-bed flat from £530 to £611 per month.
+This comes at a time when Scotland’s private rented sector is also experiencing the same surge in tenant demand as their English counterparts.
+Research by property services Citylets reveals that rents increased by a further 2.2% in Q4 2010 compared to the same quarter in 2009.